Orinax/LearnBash/bash_notes.md

 4. The `|` metacharacter is used to pip the output of one command and then use it as the input for another command.

+## Chapter 4

+### Answers to Chapter 4 Review Questions
+1. The file descritor number for stdin is 0. stdout has the file descriptor number 1. stderr has the file descriptor nubmer 2.

+2. The following operator is for stdin: <

+3. Here is a command: `tr [:lower:] [:upper:] < filelist.txt > filelist.txt`
+The contents of the filelist.txt file will be wiped out, and you'll be left with just an empty file.
+When using `tr`, the output should not be redirected to the same file as the input.

+4. The default stdin device is the keyboard.

+5. To send stderr and stdout to the same place you can use the following operators:
+2>&1

+## Chapter 5

+### Answers to Chapter 5 Review Questions
+1. To set the noclobber option, you can use either of these two commands:
+`set -o noclobber` or `set-C`  .
+The noclobber option prevents the shell from overwriting existing files when redirecting output.

+2. On a Fedora machine, this user-level configuration file will also affect login shell sessions:
+`.bash_profile`

+3. If a user opens a terminal emulator on their desktop Linux machine, the type of shell session that is being used is a non-login shell session.
+This session is also an interactive shell session.